programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ### Getting your own texts into MALLET

-The `sample data`{.filename} folder in `MALLET`{.filename} is your guide to how you should arrange your texts.
-You want to put everything you wish to topic model into a single folder within `c:\mallet`{.filename}, ie `c:\mallet\mydata`{.filename}.
-Your texts should be in `.txt`{.filename} format (that is, you create them with Notepad, or in Word choose `Save As -> MS Dos text`{.filename}).
+The `sample data` folder in `MALLET` is your guide to how you should arrange your texts.
+You want to put everything you wish to topic model into a single folder within `c:\mallet`, ie `c:\mallet\mydata`.
+Your texts should be in `.txt` format (that is, you create them with Notepad, or in Word choose `Save As -> MS Dos text`).
 You have to make some decisions.
 Do you want to explore topics at a paragraph by paragraph level?
-Then each `txt`{.filename} file should contain one paragraph.
-Things like page numbers or other identifiers can be indicated in the name you give the file, e.g., `pg32_paragraph1.txt`{.filename}.
-If you are working with a diary, each text file might be a single entry, e.g., `april_25_1887.txt`{.filename}.
+Then each `txt` file should contain one paragraph.
+Things like page numbers or other identifiers can be indicated in the name you give the file, e.g., `pg32_paragraph1.txt`.
+If you are working with a diary, each text file might be a single entry, e.g., `april_25_1887.txt`.
 (Note that when naming folders or files, do not leave spaces in the name.
 Instead use underscores to represent spaces).
 If the texts that you are interested in are on the web, you might be able to [automate this process][].

 ### Further Reading about Topic Modeling